redwoodjs/redwood/docs/docs/graphql.md

 }
 ```

-> To mitigate the risk of attacking your application via deeply nested queries, RedwoodJS by default sets the [Query Depth Limit](https://www.npmjs.com/package/graphql-depth-limit#documentation) to 11.
+> To mitigate the risk of attacking your application via deeply nested queries, RedwoodJS by default sets the [Max Depth](https://escape-technologies.github.io/graphql-armor/docs/plugins/max-depth) to 8.

-You can change the default value via the `depthLimitOptions` setting when creating your GraphQL handler.
+You can change the default settings via the `graphQLArmorConfig` setting when creating your GraphQL handler.

-You `depthLimitOptions` are `maxDepth` or `ignore` stops recursive depth checking based on a field name.
-Ignore can be [either a string or regexp](https://www.npmjs.com/package/graphql-depth-limit#documentation) to match the name, or a function that returns a boolean.
+Under `graphQLArmorConfig` configure your max depth using `maxDepth` property and setting `n` to desired depth.
+For additional configuration options, please see [GraphQL Armor maxDept configuration options](https://escape-technologies.github.io/graphql-armor/docs/plugins/max-depth#configuring-for-graphql-armor).

 For example: